-The managing contractor is an innovative structure that shares some of its characteristics with 'design and construct' (D&C) contracts and others with the agency relationships and project management roles seen in the construction management models.
+The managing contractor is an innovative structure that shares some of its characteristics with design and construct (D&C) contracts and others with the agency relationships and project management roles seen in the construction management models.

 The managing contractor can be distinguished from a more conventional lump-sum D&C contractor in two key aspects: role and risk.

-Although the managing contractor accepts legal responsibility for the design and construction of the project, its key role is project management, as it is usually obliged to subcontract out all of its design and construction obligations.
-The only services carried out by the managing contractor itself, using its own in-house resources, are the management and advice services provided throughout the project, and also the provision of on-site preliminaries such as hoarding, plant and sheds.
+Although the managing contractor accepts legal responsibility for the design and construction of the project, its key role is project management, as it is usually obliged to subcontract all its design and construction obligations.
+The only services carried out by the managing contractor itself, using its in-house resources, are the management and advice services provided throughout the project, and the provision of on-site preliminaries such as hoarding, plant and sheds.

 A key difference between this model and a conventional D&C contract lies in the degree of control that an owner retains over the selection of subcontractors.
 While a D&C contractor has autonomy to appoint subcontractors of its choosing, a managing contractor must undertake subcontracting in close consultation with the owner, who will retain the ultimate authority to approve or reject tenderers.
 This right is consistent with the obligation falling upon the owner to reimburse the managing contractor for costs incurred in the design and construction.